 - A transcript or the equivalent, signed by the parent or guardian of a homeschooled student that lists the secondary school courses the student completed, and documents the successful completion of a secondary school education in a homeschool setting.

 If a student is in default status on a loan, it may be due to failure to make payments on their student loan as scheduled according to the terms of their Master Promissory Note (MPN).
 The MPN is a legal and binding document that is signed before any federal loan funding is disbursed.
 It is recommended that students contact their loan servicer regarding any loan default statuses.
 The Office of Financial Aid must obtain a loan default clearance letter from the student’s loan provider before releasing any federal loans.

-To learn more about loans that are in a default status and how to clear default status, students may contact Shenandoah University’s Office of Financial Aid, go to the National Student Loan Data System or call 1-800-433-3243 to resolve this issue.
+To learn more about loans that are in a default status and how to clear default status, students may contact Shenandoah University’s Office of Financial Aid, go to the Federal Student Aid website or call 1-800-433-3243 to resolve this issue.